BetterThanWowhead/BetterThanWowhead.github.io/pages/about.md

 Hello!

-I'm a high mythic+ Holy Paladin, if you have any questions about me or else;
+I'm a retired high mythic+ Holy Paladin, if you have any questions about me or else;

 ### Contact: